-Maybe I'm not a fireworks connoisseur, but I had no idea there were so many different types of effects and I definitely didn't know they had names.
-To me, their names are, "The Ones That Do That Shooty Thing," "The Ones That Scream" and "The Ones That Kind of Sparkle Out."
+To me, their names always were, "The Ones That Do That Shooty Thing," "The Ones That Scream" and "The Ones That Kind of Sparkle Out."
 Very technical.
-If you're like me, here's a mini-lesson for you — try to spot them at whatever fireworks display you attend this Fourth of July.
+If you're like me, here's a mini-lesson—try to spot them at whatever fireworks display you attend this Fourth of July.

 This one is apparently the most common, so your chances of spotting it in the skies this weekend are pretty good.
 It's "a spherical break of colored stars."

-This is a variation of the Peony "“ the difference is that the stars leave a visible trail of sparks.
-To me, this looks like a fiber optic ball or those balls that you put your hand on to attract the current to at science museums and the life.
+This is a variation of the Peony—the difference is that the stars leave a visible trail of sparks.
+To me, this looks like a fiber optic ball or those balls that you put your hand on to attract the current at science museums and the like.

 I love this one!
 It's a lot like the Peony and its variations (the Chrysanthemum and the Dahlia), but it leaves trails of silver or gold stars that produce a weeping willow-ish outline.